Grow Food

 Grow Your Own Workshop Series

 We teach our community members regenerative practices on how to set up successful home gardens for years to come.
 We share garden plans, resources, and take fun group trips to local farms.
-See details and register.
+Stay tuned for information on 2024 sessions.

 Food Blog